Development of a low-background neutron detector array: Background measurements

 \section{Background measurements}

-Stainless steel is chosen as the wall material of the proportional counters because it has much lower $\alpha$ emission rate comparing to aluminum \cite{LANGFORD201351,CSEDREKI2021165081}.
-The inset in Fig. \ref{fig_energy_spec} (a) shows an energy spectrum up to 7 MeV.
+Stainless steel is chosen as the wall material of the proportional counters because it has much lower $\alpha$ emission rate comparing to aluminum \cite{bib:12,bib:13}.
+The inset in Fig. \ref{fig_energy_spec} (a) shows an energy spectrum up to 7 MeV measured at the CJPL.
 The events located beyond the neutron full-energy peak are mainly due to $\alpha$ radioactivity from the wall material of the counters.
 The $\alpha$ spectrum has a relatively flat distribution below $\sim$ 3 MeV and shows a peak at 5 MeV, a typical energy of $\alpha$ decays from U/Th nuclides.
 Below ~0.3 MeV energy region, lots of $\gamma$/$\beta$ events exist, overlapping with the neutron events.
-Following the procedure described in Ref. \cite{LANGFORD201351}, the $\beta/\gamma$ events can be well separated from neutrons in the raise time versus energy two-dimensional plot as shown in Fig. \ref{fig_energy_spec} (b).
+Following the procedure described in Ref. \cite{bib:12}, the $\beta/\gamma$ events can be well separated from neutrons in the raise time versus energy two-dimensional plot as shown in Fig. \ref{fig_energy_spec} (b) taken at the CJPL.

 To characterize the background of the detector array, ground- and underground-measurements were performed at the China Institute of Atomic Energy and the A1 hall of the CJPL, respectively.
 The neutron events were selected by using the ``neutron \& alpha" cut from the raise time versus energy two-dimensional plot as shown in Fig. \ref{fig_energy_spec} (b).
 Such events also include contributions from $\alpha$ background.
-To disentangle the $\alpha$ backgrounds from the ``neutron \& alpha" events, a flat $\alpha$ energy spectrum is assumed \cite{LANGFORD201351, CSEDREKI2021165081} in the energy range 0.18 - 2.0 MeV.
+To disentangle the $\alpha$ backgrounds from the ``neutron \& alpha" events, a flat $\alpha$ energy spectrum is assumed \cite{bib:12,bib:13} in the energy range 0.18 - 2.0 MeV.
 The total background inside the "neutron \& alpha" cut as shown in Fig. \ref{fig_energy_spec} (b) measured at CJPL for the whole array is 4.5(2)/hour, of which 1.94(5)/hour is from $\alpha$ background.
 The above $\alpha$ background is evaluated using the $\alpha$ counts in the energy range 1.0 - 2.0 MeV which was assumed to have the same $\alpha$ emission rate as 0.18 - 0.8 MeV.
 This assumption was verified using a $^4$He proportional counter which will be discussed below.
 The total background is more than two orders of magnitude lower than the result of 1238(11)/hour obtained from ground-measurement.

 A $^{4}$He counter, which has exactly the same parameters as the $^{3}$He counters but filled with $^{4}$He gas instead of $^{3}$He, manufactured by the same supplier was used to investigate the $\alpha$ background in more detail.
 The $^{4}$He counter is insensitive to neutrons but expected to have similar $\alpha$ background shape as the $^{3}$He counters.
 The $\alpha$ background rate, with 28.9-hour measurement time in CJPL, was found to be 4.24 $\pm$ 0.48 and 4.22 $\pm$ 0.38 MeV$^{-1}$hour$^{-1}$, in 0.18 - 0.8 and 1.0 - 2.0 MeV energy regions, respectively.
 This justifies that the two energy regions have indeed the same $\alpha$ emission rates.
 However, we found an $\alpha$ emission rate of 2.63(30)/hour by using the same neutron cut as the $^{3}$He counters in the raise time versus energy plot.
 This is about a factor of 30 higher than the $^{3}$He counters.
 Note that the $\alpha$ emission rate of 1.94(5)/hour quoted above includes the background of the 24 $^{3}$He counters while the 2.63(30)/hour is only for one $^{4}$He counter.
 This implies that the $\alpha$ background could differ significantly even for the same type of wall material.
 This has to be carefully investigated at the manufacturing stage in order to achieve low $\alpha$ background.